luiz-albertoni/DynamicDataBaseBackup/README.md

     'specific_storage_type' => 'local',

     'specific_storage_path' => '',

+    'use_zip' =>  true,

+    'use_for_app_env' =>  ['local', 'dev', 'prod'],
 ];
 ~~~

 What means each configuration var?

  - store_days :            Number of days which we want to hold the dump file.
 Default value = 5

  - specific_storage_type:  Which filesystem we are using for storage teh dump file.
 Default value =  local

  - specific_storage_path:  Specific path that we want to store the dump file in our filesystem.
 Default value =  ''

+ - use_zip:                Signal to inform if it should be compress to the Zip format

+ - use_for_app_env:        Specific under which enviroment the package should take a dump

 ## Dependencies

 To use this package we are assuming: